-This guide will show you how to get almost lag free video from a number of security cameras directly in the Home Assistant dashboard without having to open up any streams.
+This guide will show you how to get almost lag free video from several security cameras directly in the Home Assistant dashboard without having to open up any streams.
 The video is automatically played using WebRTC whenever you open the corresponding dashboard, and there is no need for any other actions.
 This is a perfect solution for those using wall-mounted tablets, as you can interact with the dashboard, for example turning on lights and media players, while viewing a live feed from one of your security cameras.

 As good as this sounds, there is (currently) one rather large caveat to the Home Assistant project I am guiding you through today: compatibility.
 There is a list of tested and confirmed to be working cameras, and it currently isn’t all too extensive.
 What will please many though is the fact that many cheaper cameras, such as the Sonoff GK-200MP2-B, the (hacked) Xiaomi Dafang, the Wyze Cam v2, and many Dahua models are supports.
 An extensive an up-to-date list can be found in the project’s repository.